Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_11_PluginSettings.rst

 Description of the controls:

 1. **Instruments Icon Size** - change the ITW header icon size.
 2. **Enable All Function Panels** - overrides the internal table with the information which instrument supports which feature, and enables all the function panels.
-Use this on you own risk...
+Use this on your own risk...
 3. **VISA Timeout in ms for SCPI Tree reading** - maximum time the plugin waits for the instrument's response when reading the SCPI Tree.
 You can adjust it higher if your instrument needs more time to respond.
 4. **VISA Timeout in ms for File Browser reading** - maximum time the plugin waits for the instrument's response when performing File Browser operations.
 You can adjust it higher if your instrument needs more time to respond.